Narayan-cpu/mcp-toolchat-agent/README.md

 * **LangChain** – An open-source framework for building context-aware LLM agents.
 * **Groq** – A high-performance LLM provider using **LLaMA 3 70B**, offering low-latency, high-throughput inference.
-* **MCP (Multi-Component Protocol)** – A protocol designed to allow LLMs to interact with external tools in a structured, safe, and extensible way.
+* **MCP (Model context protocol)** – A protocol designed to allow LLMs to interact with external tools in a structured, safe, and extensible way.

 The agent supports **live tool usage** such as DuckDuckGo search, browser automation, and API-based queries, while maintaining **conversational memory** for contextual reasoning.